-Building Envelope Testing (BET) of the air barrier quantifies the leakage rates and water infiltration locations at standard pressures and is either a regulatory or project specification requirement.
+BET of the air barrier quantifies the leakage rates and water infiltration locations at standard pressures and is either a regulatory or project specification requirement.
 Test areas can range from single windows, rooms, or multi-story buildings.

 Meet our BET leader below!
 John leads our BET services across the Pacific Northwest.